kyma-incubator/documentation-component/docs/props/plugins.md

 - `mutation`
 - `extractor`

-Read subsections to learn about their characteristics.
+Read the following subsections to learn about the plugins characteristics.

 ## Mutation plugin